jacobcode01/Dashly/README.md

   cancel-in-progress: false
 ```
 - Ensures only one run of this workflow executes at a time.
-- If the daily `schedule` and a manual `workflow_dispatch` overlap, the second run queues instead of running in parallel.
+- If automated `cron` and manual `workflow_dispatch` overlap, the second run queues instead of running in parallel.
-- `cancel-in-progress: false` means the in-progress run is never killed, it finishes fully before the queued run starts.
+- `cancel-in-progress: false` means the in-progress run finishes fully before the queued run starts.
 - Prevents two runs from racing on the same database truncate/insert or pushing conflicting commits.

 <hr>